SUPPORT FOR THE NATIONAL INDIGENOUS FIRE SAFETY COUNCIL

 Community Show of Support

-If you’ve attended one of our workshops or participated in one of our programs and would like to show your support for this project, please download a template letter of support to help establish and promote ongoing cooperation, collaboration, and information sharing.
+If you’ve attended one of our workshops or participated in one of our programs and would like to show your support for this Council, please download a template letter of support to help establish and promote ongoing cooperation, collaboration, and information sharing.

 With your support, we can continue to improve fire and life safety in your community and others.